Jordan, Syria bar envoys in tit-for-tat diplomatic row

 Suleiman allowed his followers on Facebook to leave comments strongly critical of Saudi Arabia and other Gulf states which back the Syrian opposition, mocking their ruling families and ridiculing Jordanian officials who attacked Assad.

-Earlier this month, Foreign Minister Nasser Joudeh warned that allowing the Syrian embassy to organise voting by a deeply divided Syrian community could bring security problems in the country.
+Earlier this month, Foreign Minister Nasser Joudeh warned that allowing the Syrian embassy to organize voting by a deeply divided Syrian community could bring security problems in the country.

 Despite the carnage and the loss of swathes of territory in the north and east to insurgents, Syrian authorities say holding the elections would be a major milestone towards ending the conflict and fight against "Islamist terror".